No, ISyE does not allow double Master degrees.

 Federal regulations require that all F and J student visa holders arrive to campus and complete the OIE check-in process no later than 30 days after the start of the semester.
 However, ISyE will consider “late arrivals” on a case by case basis.
 If your visa process is delayed and you need to arrive after the start of classes, please reach out to our Graduate Programs Manager and Associate Chair for Graduate Studies for further guidance.

-Any transfer credit must be requested in a student's first semester at Georgia Tech.
+A request for transfer credit cannot be considered until a student has matriculated into the graduate program.
 The maximum transfer credit allowed is up to six credit hours.
 Students must supply their transcript and the relevant course syllabi to the Graduate Programs Manager who will then ask the appropriate ISyE faculty member(s) for their evaluations.

 New graduate students register for classes during the Phase II registration window according to the Registrar’s academic calendar (https://registrar.gatech.edu/calendar).
-For fall classes, registration is in August.
 Just before registration begins, students will have an assigned time ticket emailed to them specifying the date/time your access to the registration system will begin.

 Because all Ph.D. students are supported financially via GTA/GRA, we are not typically able to fund MS students.
 Occasionally, a MS student may obtain a paid position; however; there is no formal application for this through the Academic Office.
 Rather, a student might approach (professionally) a faculty member he or she is interested in working with to inquire about funding.
 Note, this usually only happens in a student’s second or third semester, not initially.

-Tuition and fee rates for all programs are listed on the Georgia Tech Bursar’s website here: https://www.bursar.gatech.edu/student/tuition/fy21_all-fee.pdf.
+Tuition and fee rates for all programs are listed on the Georgia Tech Bursar’s website here: https://bursar.gatech.edu/tuition-fees.
 Simply click “Master & PhD Candidates” to view the breakdown of in-state and out-of-state rates.
 Note, full-time enrollment consists of 12+ credit hours.
-Also note that online students are not required to be full-time.

 Although you uploaded unofficial documents when you applied, you must also submit your final official transcript (and any other missing document(s) noted on your status-check) to the Office of Graduate Studies prior to the start of classes.
 New students can either mail the documents in or hand-deliver to the following address when they arrive to campus: